 To support the nutrition of very young children, D.C.
 Hunger Solutions worked closely with members of the D.C.
 Council to develop, pass, and fund the Healthy Tots Act of June 2014.
 The Act requires that eligible child development centers and child care homes in the District participate in the federal Child and Adult Care Food Program (CACFP), which pays for nutritious meals and snacks for children enrolled at eligible child care institutions.

 The Act provides $3.2 million in local funding for child care facilities participating in CACFP to:

-This comprehensive early childhood wellness legislation — modeled on the successes of the D.C.
-Healthy Schools Act — is a creative investment to improve the quality of hundreds of community-based child care centers and homes and ensure that thousands more children have access to the nutritious meals they need to grow, learn, and thrive.
+This comprehensive early childhood wellness legislation — modeled on the D.C.
+Healthy Schools Act — improves the quality of hundreds of community-based child care centers and homes, and ensure that thousands more children have access to the nutritious meals they need to grow, learn, and thrive.

 A copy of the legislation can be found in the Budget Support Act, starting on page 281.